Probate Q&A Series

 • Close the Sale: Transfer title, collect proceeds, settle estate expenses, and distribute net funds according to shares.

-• Report to Court (if probate is open): File an accounting and final report showing sale and distribution of proceeds.
+• Report to Court (if probate is open): File any required accounting or report showing sale and distribution of proceeds.

 Key Considerations